What Is Tim Cook's Net Worth and Salary?

 Early Career

-Straight out of college, Tim Cook was hired by IBM where he moved up the ranks to become the computer corporation's North American Fulfillment Director, managing manufacturing and distribution functions for IBM's Personal Computer Company in both North America and Latin America.
+Straight out of college, Tim Cook was hired by IBM, where he moved up the ranks to become the computer corporation's North American Fulfillment Director, managing manufacturing and distribution functions for IBM's Personal Computer Company in both North America and Latin America.
 Following a 12-year career at IBM, Cook became a chief operating officer (Reseller Division) at Intelligent Electronics.
-He then served for six months as Vice President of Corporate Materials for Compaq, purchases and managing product inventory.
+He then served for six months as Vice President of Corporate Materials for Compaq, purchasing and managing product inventory.

 Apple

-Cook's next job, in 1998, would be as Apple's Senior Vice President for worldwide operations, where he would be responsible for managing all sales and operations worldwide, including sales activities, and service and support.
+Cook's next job, in 1998, would be as Apple's Senior Vice President for worldwide operations, where he would be responsible for managing all sales and operations worldwide, including sales activities and service, and support.
 Tim joined Apple at a bleak time for the company, before it had developed the iMac, iPod, iPhone, or iPad.
 It was seeing declining profits and no profit growth.
 Many friends reportedly tried to dissuade Tim from joining the then-flailing company.

-In an attempt to start turning a profit again for the company, Cook closed Apple factories and replaced them with contract manufacturers, and invested in long-term deals like an advance investment in flash memory.
-Cook's actions during this time generated huge profits, a shift from a recent net loss of $1 billion from their previous fiscal year, and has been credited with keeping Apple's costs under control.
-He was also the leader of the company's Macintosh division and developing reseller/supplier relationship strategies.
+In an attempt to start turning a profit again for the company, Cook closed Apple factories and replaced them with contract manufacturers, and he invested in long-term deals, like an advance investment in flash memory.
+Cook's actions during this time generated huge profits, a shift from a recent net loss of $1 billion from their previous fiscal year, and he has been credited with keeping Apple's costs under control.
+He was also the leader of the company's Macintosh division and was developing reseller/supplier relationship strategies.
 He was promoted to lead operations in January 2007 and served as chief executive in 2009.
 During this time, Steve Jobs, founder and CEO of Apple, was on a health-related leave of absence.
-In January 2011, Jobs requested another leave of absence, and during this time Tim was responsible for running operations at Apple day-to-day.
+In January 2011, Jobs requested another leave of absence, and during this time, Tim was responsible for running operations at Apple day-to-day.

 He was awarded one million shares in 2012 by Apple's board of directors.
 Cook said he planned to donate his entire stock fortune to charity.
 In May 2014, Apple announced the acquisition of Beats Music and Beats Electronics for $3 billion, its biggest acquisition yet.
 Apple unveiled the iPhone 6 in the summer of 2015.
 One year later, the Apple Watch was announced.
 In 2016, some claimed innovation had died down when comparing the Cooks era to the Jobs era.
 Apple has continued to release new iPhone models each year with slight upgrades, and in 2023, the company unveiled the Apple Vision Pro, an augmented and virtual reality headset.